researchart/re19/artifacts4re.md

 For the first time, the Requirements Engineering conference in 2019 will include artifact evaluation for those authors who wish to participate.
 A small AEC will evaluate accepted research papers that submit for badging, and assign one or more of the five ACM/IEEE artifact badges.

 # Why Now?
-The Drift From Artifacts in RE Research
+The Drift Away From Artifact-Driven RE Research
+The motivation behind creating an artifact track at RE 2019 was a general dissatisfaction with the state of the science behind requirements engineering.
+Too many papers were appearing with grandiose claims and little way for those claims to be tested.
+There was (and remains) a danger that without reproducible results, the scientific rigor of the RE conference series will be diminished, and the community as a whole devalued.
+Artifact evaluation has been part of communities like Programming Languages for years now (e.g., [PLDI and OOPSLA](http://evaluate.inf.usi.ch/artifacts) have had this since 2013/2014).
+The data challenge/data track approach from RE2018 and RE2017, while well-intentioned, do not motivate replication but rather data-driven research, which is not the same thing.
+Furthermore, we are currently experience a golden age as far as data availability, whether from software repositories or mining natural language documents like app store reviews.

+However, we would be remiss if we insisted that every paper should be accompanied by artifacts.
+We need to recognize that reproducibility is not relevant for a substantial amount of rigorous high-quality RE research.
+For example, researchers with a philosophical perspective like constructivism or interpretivism would reject the notion that replication is desirable.
+These paradigms reject the notion of a single, universal truth (assumed by positivism).
+In that context, for example, how can one researcher's interpretation of a set of interviews be replicated?
+In a human-dominated research subject like requirements engineering, many useful and valid studies exist that are not reproducible, often qualitative in nature.
+A push for more reproducible research should ensure that these studies are not left behind or devalued.

 # What Is An Artifact?
 This naturally raises the question of what an RE artifact is.
-The wider software engineering community has created a [list of artifacts](https://github.com/researchart/all/blob/master/ListOfArtifacts.md) for AECs at ICSE18, FSE18, and ICSE19.
+The wider software engineering community has created a [list of artifacts](https://github.com/researchart/all/blob/master/ListOfArtifacts.md) for AECs at ICSE18, [FSE18](https://2018.fseconference.org/track/fse-2018-The-ROSE-Festival-Recognizing-and-Rewarding-Open-Science-in-Software-Engineering), and ICSE19.
 The list, ranked in order of size, includes:
 * research hypotheses
 * statistical tests
 * baseline results